 The rule of thumb has always been to apply a good coat of primer, sand, then apply your color coats.
-This is still a good rule to follow and Benjamin Moore primer is on sale this month at GNH!
+This is still a good rule to follow.
 That said, new paint technologies have combined primer and paint into one product, which manufacturers assert will cut down on the number of coats you will have to apply.
 This newer paint is more expensive, but may be comparable to the purchase of separate primer and paint.

 Step 5: Boxing the Paint

 Take all the cans of the same-colored paint and mix them in one larger container, such as a 5-gallon bucket.
 This preserves color consistency across the whole home exterior.
 Pros call this method “boxing the paint.”
 According to DIY Network, “This step is important if, for example, you initially bought a gallon or two of paint less than you needed and then picked up the extra gallons at a later time.”